Mains/ Pancakes

 21

-Occasionally, flip the roti in the container so that the last one is not sandwiched between the other flatbreads.
-This helps to soften them further.
+Occasionally, rotate the stack, ensuring that the last one placed is not trapped between the others.
+This helps them soften further and remain fresh.

 Nutrition